RhetTbull/put_in_pocket/README.md

 You'll need to enter your consumer key then follow the link to Pocket to authorize the application.

+If you already have a Pocket access token, you can specify it on the command line with the `--authorize` and `--access-token` options:

+`put_in_pocket --authorize --consumer-key 123456-7c1d9ad1324ae57564297c142 --access-token 12345-abcd-2df4-xyz-21345`

+(No, those are not real keys.)

+Once you have authorized `put_in_pocket`, it will store your access token in the [XDG config directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) in a file named `config.toml` which for my Mac is `~/.config/put_in_pocket/config.toml`.

+Unless you specify the `--no-log` option when running, `put_in_pocket` will also log to a file in the [XDG data directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) in a file named `put_in_pocket.log` which for my Mac is `~/.local/share/put_in_pocket/put_in_pocket.log`.

 ## Motivation for building this tool

 I have been a heavy Pocket user for many years and the "email to Pocket" feature is a big part of my workflow